safwathannadeif/WebServices-WebSockets/websockets-ws/readme.txt

 The Default Request and Response Json conversion can be controlled through the Annotation provided in the Request and Response classes.

 Environment:
-Eclipse (Luna Service Release 2 (4.4.2)), jdk8_u60ae, Reference Implementation tyrus(Client API), jackson-mapper, and Jboss/WildFly-8.2.0.Final
+Eclipse (Luna Service Release 2 (4.4.2)), jdk8_u60ae, Reference Implementation tyrus(Client API), jackson-mapper,apache-maven-3.1, and Jboss/WildFly-8.2.0.Final
 The pom includes the versions of these Libraries.

 Tested Cases:
-WildFly/Client to WildFly/Server and Stand-alone Java Client t Application to WildFly/Server.
+WildFly/Client to WildFly/Server and Stand-alone Java Client Application to WildFly/Server.

 Properties:
 Java logging API is in place to capture the in/out Messages for both sides.
 The Log Names are specified in: